xavdid/epub-wordcount/README.md

 | chars  | boolean | count characters, including spaces, instead of words.    | false   |
 | text   | boolean | output the cleaned text which would be used for counting | false   |

-## Tests
+## Test Books

+Unit tests are run on the following e-books:

-Are run using Stevenson's _THE STRANGE CASE OF DR. JEKYLL AND MR. HYDE_, from the public domain, provided by [Standard Ebooks](https://standardebooks.org/ebooks/robert-louis-stevenson/the-strange-case-of-dr-jekyll-and-mr-hyde).
+- Stevenson's _THE STRANGE CASE OF DR. JEKYLL AND MR. HYDE_, from the public domain, provided by [Standard Ebooks](https://standardebooks.org/ebooks/robert-louis-stevenson/the-strange-case-of-dr-jekyll-and-mr-hyde)
+- A copy of _The Martian_, by Andy Weir.
+This is my copy, purchased from Apple Books.
+It's DRM encumbered, so releasing it publicly should not be seen as copyright infringement.